david-borja/crown-clothing/README.md

 ## What's about?

-CROWN Clothing is a mobile responsive E-commerce app built with create-react-app
+CROWN Clothing is a mobile responsive E-commerce progressive web app built with create-react-app

 ## Tech